-As IT Support Specialist, Vladimir is responsible for providing on-site support for general hardware, software, and network problems on MSFHR desktop computers, phones and audio-video equipment.
+As Network & Systems Administrator, Vladimir is responsible for providing on-site support for general hardware, software, and network problems on MSFHR desktop computers, phones and audio-video equipment.

 Before joining MSFHR, Vladimir worked at the Vancouver International Airport providing technical support to airlines and corporate users.
 Prior to this, he worked for Hewlett Packard at Molson Coors Brewery as the regional IT support for Western Canada.

 Vladimir holds a Bachelor of Engineering from the University of Belgrade and a Network Administrator Diploma from CDI College Vancouver.
 He completed his CISCO Certified Network Associate Level 1 training through BCIT, and is IT Infrastructure Library certified.

 As Manager, Research Competitions, Tracy is responsible for the management of all MSFHR health research funding competitions, and is the key point of contact for researchers, research users, and research administrators during application review and award administration.